America's Boating Club hosting class at KCC

 Daily Journal staff report

-America’s Boating Club (the United States Power Squadrons) will be hosting classes beginning April 12 at the North Extension Center of Kankakee Community College in Bradley.
+America’s Boating Club (the United States Power Squadrons) will be hosting classes beginning May 18 at Kankakee Community College.
 The class is from 6:30 to 8:45 p.m. on five successive Wednesday evenings.
 Students should come at 6:15 p.m. the first night to receive materials.

 The cost is $12 to KCC as well as a materials fee of $55 payable to the instructor at the first class.
 However, members of the same household can share materials for $10 per person.
 Minors need parental consent to attend.
 For further information or to answer any questions, contact Bob or Louise Potter at 815-933-1470 or <a href="mailto:r.l.potter@att.net" target="_blank">r.l.potter@att.net</a>.